flutter/engine/impeller/docs/vulkan_threading.md

 separate limitation of not being able to specify a QoS to specific tasks and may be lifted in the future.

-There is also a separate component called the fence waiter operates on its own thread.
-The sole purpose of this thread is to wait for the GPU to complete processing commands so that Impeller can delete the resources when the GPU is done.
+There is also a separate component called the fence waiter which operates on its own thread.
+The purpose of the fence waiter is to ensure that the resource reference count lives at least as long as the GPU command buffer(s) that access this resource.

 Resource collection and pooling also happens on another thread called the resource manager.
-This is because touching the allocators is a potentially expensive operation and having the collection be done in a frame workload or on the fence waiter thread may cause jank.
+This is because touching the allocators is a potentially expensive operation and having the collection be done in a frame workload, or on the fence waiter thread may cause jank.

-With this overview, the total number of thread used by the Impeller Vulkan backend if the number of workers in the concurrent worker pool and the two threads for fence waiter and resource manager respectively.
+With this overview, the total number of thread used by the Impeller Vulkan backend is the number of workers in the concurrent worker pool, and the two threads for the fence waiter and resource manager respectively.

 A summary of the interaction between the various threads is drawn below: